ultimaille/graphite-addon-loader/README.md

 ### Make a program recognizable by Graphite

-To turn a program into an external add-on recognizable by `ext_loader`, your program must:
+To turn a program into an external add-on recognizable by `addon_loader`, your program must:

  - Respond to the `--show-params` argument, returning program parameters as __EPF format__
  - Accept to be called with arguments as the following format: `k1=v2 k2=v2 ... kn=vn` with `ki` the parameter name and `vi` the value of the parameter (e.g: `my_program param_string=hello param_bool=true param_int=1 ...`)